 Given the active mix of ferry operations and public gatherings in this area, a redesigned Ferry Plaza is proposed on the Bay side of the Ferry Building to provide a welcoming public space designed for fun and enjoyment of the spectacular Bay and Bay Bridge views, and with the flexibility to support the weekly farmers' markets, public gatherings, and events.
 An improved plaza will require an adaptation design to protect the area from flooding and sea level rise.
 This protection is needed to support the critical transportation and emergency response functions of the Ferry Building area.
 The design will also need to be integrated with improvements to the Downtown Ferry Terminal developed by WETA, and coordinated with seismic investments that will be determined through the Embarcadero Seawall Program.
+Because the area contemplated for the new Ferry Plaza includes the leased premises under the Ferry Building Ground Lease, the Ferry Building tenant must be integrally involved with the Ferry Plaza design and development process.

-7. Maintain close working relationships with the San Francisco Municipal Transportation Agency and transportation agency partners to expand Northeast Waterfront public transit and alternative transportation services that improve the safety and comfort of travel along the Embarcadero.
+7. Maintain close working relationships with the San Francisco Municipal Transportation Agency and transportation agency partners to expand Northeast Waterfront public transit and alternative transportation services that improve the safety and comfort of travel along The Embarcadero.

 As reflected in the Waterfront Plan transportation goal and policies in Chapter 2F, the Port works closely with the SFMTA and public transportation agencies to support safe, efficient, and accessible transportation services and improvements.
 While there are many public transit options and alternative transportation modes offered along the waterfront and in downtown San Francisco, traffic congestion on the streets is a constant challenge.
 The Embarcadero is listed as one of the City's "High Injury" network streets for pedestrians and bicyclists and has a high priority for public safety improvements pursuant to the City's Vision Zero SF policy.
 The SFMTA is responsible for developing and implementing pedestrian and bicycle improvements.
-The Port is supporting the SFMTA's Embarcadero Enhancement Project to provide a protected bicycle facility to improve safety for all transportation modes and an improved pedestrian experience along the Embarcadero Promenade from King Street to Fisherman's Wharf.
+The Port is supporting the SFMTA's Embarcadero Enhancement Project to provide a protected bicycle facility to improve safety for all transportation modes and an improved pedestrian experience along The Embarcadero Promenade from King Street to Fisherman's Wharf.
 This project requires close coordination with the SFMTA and Port tenants and businesses to ensure that reasonable access and curb zone areas are preserved to support goods movement and loading.
-The Port seeks to minimize vehicle crossings over the Embarcadero Promenade into the piers wherever possible.
+The Port seeks to minimize vehicle crossings over The Embarcadero Promenade into the piers wherever possible.
+Additionally, the Port should work with SFMTA to expedite implementation of planned east-west public transit improvements between inland neighborhoods, including Chinatown and North Beach, and the waterfront.

-People bicycling and driving on the Embarcadero
+People bicycling and driving on The Embarcadero